Werewolf (TV series): Replacement of Skorzeny

 According to script editor Allan Cole, after the series had started production, Chuck Connors wanted to renegotiate his contract for more money.
 Various episodes written to feature Skorzeny were shot without Connors — using only scenes with Skorzeny in his werewolf form plus a human body double with no dialogue.
 Series creator Frank Lupo asked Cole and Chris Bunch to kill off Skorzeny in "To Dream of Wolves."
 Connors agreed to return for his finale, according to Cole.
 The script was originally written as a three-parter with Connors in the first two parts, but two days before shooting, Cole and Bunch were informed that Connors would not take part.
 The first two episodes were collapsed into one, all of Skorzeny's new dialogue was cut (aside from flashback scenes of young Skorzeny played by a different actor) and Skorzeny's part was rewritten to show him cravenly (and silently) kneeling before Remy.
 In the final fight between Eric and Skorzeny, Eric scarred his foe with acid and then electrocuted him — allowing Connors' human-form body double to play the death scene in disfiguring makeup.

 Production

+Fox Broadcasting Company announced it picked up to series at Fox in February of 1987.

 Parts of the series were shot in Salt Lake City, Utah.

 It was co-produced by John Ashley.